 Tired, dry skin, or fighting a cold again?
 If you feel like something is a little off, you may lack some key vitamins or minerals.
 They help your cells and organs work the way they should and boost your immune system, among other things.
 Usually, the best way to get them is through foods that have a lot of them.

 If you’re tired after a full night’s rest, it could be from a lack of iron (found in lean meat, beans, and fortified cereals) or vitamin B12 (in beef liver and clams).
 They’re both important for healthy red blood cells, which get oxygen to your body’s tissues.
+Check with your doctor if you are tired for no reason and she can check to see what is causing you to feel that way.

 If you have these a lot, talk to your doctor about magnesium, found in beans, nuts, and green leafy veggies.
 This mineral helps your nerves work the way they should and keeps your blood sugar levels in check.
 The Association of Migraine Disorders says 400 milligrams a day can help some people who get migraines.

 It might be from allergies or from wearing contact lenses for a long time, but another possibility is that you’re not getting enough omega-3 fatty acids.
-Found in oily fish like salmon, these are important for healthy vision.
+Found in oily fish like salmon, mackerel and tuna, these are important for healthy vision.
 In addition to dry eyes, low levels of omega-3s also have been linked to age-related macular degeneration, among other issues.

 Scaly, rough patches of skin -- dermatitis -- can be caused by something that irritates it or illness, but it also can come from a lack of vitamin B2 (riboflavin).
 B2, which helps your cells grow and work the way they should, is found in eggs and some green vegetables, like asparagus and broccoli.